hubris-lang/hubris/README.md

 ## Development

-Currently development of Hubris is done using the nightly version of Rust.
+Currently development of Hubris is done using the stable version of Rust.
 For instructions on how to install it go [here](https://www.rust-lang.org/downloads.html).
 You can also try Brian's great [multirust](https://github.com/brson/multirust) which is the recommended way of installing Rust.

 If you have `multirust` you can switch to the appropriate version like so:
-`multirust override nightly`
+`multirust override stbale`

 You can build Hubris with `cargo` using the standard commands, `build`, `test`, etc.